AntonioNoack/tsunami_lab/sphinx/reports/bathymetry.rst

 1D Tsunami Simulation
 ---------------------

 I have implemented the CSV loader in the existing CSV writer class.
-The return value is a composed datatype of existing C++ structures: a list of columns, where a column is a title and a vector of its values.
+The return value is a composed data type of existing C++ structures: a list of columns, where a column is a title and a vector of its values.

 The extraction for the data using GMT, or some sample needed a few secondary packages: gmt-gshhg for the data-sets, ghostscript, and xdg-utils to open files in the preferred program.
+Then with the scripts from the cloud, everything worked fine.

-The loader then was combined into tsunami.cpp and TsunamiEvent1d, which load the data as a setup, and simulate the waves.
-Good values for running the simulation are 10000 computed steps, and 100 printed steps.
-This is equal to the command ./build/tsunami1d 10000 200
+The CSV loader then was combined into tsunami.cpp and TsunamiEvent1d, which load the data as a setup, and simulate the waves.
+Good values for running the simulation are 20000 computed steps, and 100 printed steps.
+This is equal to the command ./build/tsunami1d 20000 200 (commit 4f4f6269158fd4d7c79fac2b4850b111ae102e9e).

+.. raw:: html

+    <iframe width="560" height="315" src="http://www.youtube.com/embed/p8Hg5gJ3yiE?rel=0" frameborder="0" allowfullscreen></iframe>

+The wave traveling to the right disappears, just as we expect from the outflowing boundary condition.
+In the deep water, the right wave becomes longer.
+The left side travels towards the coast, and as it does that, the wave gets smaller (length and height).
+Then it is reflected by our reflecting dry-wet-transition on the coast.
+After the reflection, the wave continues to become smaller and longer.
+The wave used roughly 50 minutes to reached the coast.